Harry Lloyd: Career

 In 2007, Lloyd made his professional stage debut at the Trafalgar Studios in A Gaggle of Saints, one of three short plays that make up Neil LaBute's Bash, for which he received positive reviews.
 He played Jeremy Baines, a student whose mind is taken over by a species of aliens called the Family of Blood, in the Doctor Who episodes "Human Nature" and "The Family of Blood".
 He was suggested as a possible candidate to play the Doctor when David Tennant left the role.

 In 2011, Lloyd appeared as Viserys Targaryen in the HBO series Game of Thrones.
 He also appeared in the BBC comedy Taking The Flak, and as Herbert Pocket in Great Expectations.
 He had small roles in Jane Eyre and The Iron Lady, and starred as the son of a gangster in The Fear, which aired on Channel 4 in December 2012.
 In 2012, he appeared as Sir Edmund Mortimer in the BBC television film The Hollow Crown: Henry IV, Part 1, and he played Ferdinand, The Duke of Calabria, in The Duchess of Malfi at the Old Vic in London.
 He took on his first leading role in the feature film Closer to the Moon, released in 2014.
 Lloyd also appeared as Stephen Hawking's fictionalised roommate Brian in the Best Picture-nominated film The Theory of Everything, alongside Academy Award winner Eddie Redmayne and Academy Award nominee Felicity Jones.

 In 2015, Lloyd co-created the web series Supreme Tweeter, in which he stars as a fictionalised version of himself.
 The following year he played Adolf Opálka in the epic war film Anthropoid, also starring Jamie Dornan and Cillian Murphy.
 He also appeared in the ITV series Marcella.
 He returned to the stage for the production Good Canary at the Rose Theatre, which was directed by John Malkovich in the role of the protagonist.
-In 2017, he filmed for the part of Peter Quayle in the science fiction thriller series Counterpart with J. K. Simmons, and starred as young Joe Castleman in the film The Wife, an adaptation of the book by Meg Wolitzer, opposite Glenn Close and Jonathan Pryce (the latter playing the older Joe).
+In 2017, he filmed for the role of Peter Quayle in the science fiction thriller series Counterpart with J. K. Simmons, and starred as young Joe Castleman in the film The Wife, an adaptation of the book by Meg Wolitzer, opposite Glenn Close and Jonathan Pryce (the latter playing the older Joe).
 In 2019, Lloyd was cast as a young Charles Xavier in the third season of the FX series Legion, replacing Patrick Stewart and James McAvoy, both of whom had previously portrayed the character in the X-Men film series, the former having been approached about reprising the role in the series before the creative direction of the series changed.
 Later that same year, it was announced that Lloyd would be cast in the series regular role as Bernard Marx in Brave New World.
 In 2021, Lloyd voiced Viktor in the Netflix animated action-adventure series Arcane.
 In 2022, Lloyd voiced Brian McNally in the Audible original podcast series, The Miranda Obsession and Z in the video game Xenoblade Chronicles 3.

+Personal life

+Lloyd is a keen football fan and an avid supporter of Chelsea F.C.